mautic/developer-documentation-new/docs/rest_api/users.rst

 .. vale on

-Retrieves the currently authenticated User's information.
+Retrieves the profile data of the User associated with the current API credentials.

 .. code-block:: php